Codecademy/docs/content/python/concepts/modules/modules.md

   - "paths/computer-science"
 ---

-A module is a file that contains Python functions, definitions, and statements that can be included in an application.
+A module is a Python file that contains functions, definitions, and statements that can be included in an application.

 Instead of entering commands directly into a Python interpreter, we can save Python code as a module so we can use it again in other applications.
 We can also use modules to access libraries such as `numpy` and `sklearn` or the built-in Python `date-time` module.

-Think of a module as Python file or code library that can be reused across applications.
+Think of a module as a code library that can be reused across applications.
 Modules improve code reusablity and allow us to access shared libraries and packages.

 ## Creating Modules